 Staying fit is important to you and bringing your kids along is, too.
 That’s why we’re excited to add Shred415 to the list of Seattle gyms with childcare.
 No matter what your fitness level or goals, you can find a great workout spot from our picks below.

 Say hello to Shred415, Seattle's newest boutique fitness studio that needs to be on every parent's radar.
 Not just because the circuit "empowers all bodies and fitness levels," but because they also offer childcare.
 During the 60-minute workout, "Shredders" (think: members) make their way through four, 15-minute intervals, moving from dynamic running drills to floor sessions, targeting both cardio and strength in an efficient HIIT workout that means you see results fast.
 Add in the sense of community that comes with small class sizes and you'll find out soon why Shred415's motto is "more than a workout."
 Drop-ins are just $28, but most folks buy the Original Shredder Membership to make the most of each round (psst... it's specially priced at $149/mo. right now).

-Good to know: Starting sometime in March, parents will be able to try Shred415 free for 10 days.
+Good to know: Here's the best part: parents will be able to try Shred415 free from March 14-22.
+Lucky you!
 They'll be hosting a celebratory launch that includes DJ's, food and giveaways you'll love.
 Sign up the stay in the know.

 1823 Minor Ave., Suite 101